FEASTorg/BATCH/README.md

 # BATCH

-Bridging Architecture for Task Control &amp; Handling
+Bridging Architecture for Task Control and Handling